JCPTrevillian/JCPTrevillian/README.md

 <details>
 <summary><h4>:book: My Life Changing Journey into Tech (Because everyone loves a great background story!)</h4></summary>
 I transitioned into tech from a successful career in dentistry as a State of California Registered Dental Assistant.
 Working my way up through various roles in the dental practice, from back office clinical positions to front office administrative responsibilities, I eventually achieved the top role as General Manager overseeing multiple locations for an oral surgery practice.
 Prior to that I managed my own incorporated small business.

-While dentistry had been a deeply fulfilling field where I enjoyed helping others, I felt a strong connection with data and its potential applications.
-Even during my dental career, I proactively used data to enhance my performance in various roles.
-To explore my passion further, I pursued and successfully completed the Google Data Analytics Professional Certification.
+While dentistry was deeply fulfilling field where I enjoyed helping others, I felt a strong connection with data and its potential applications.
+During my dental career, I proactively used data to enhance my performance in various use cases.
+To further satisfy my curiosity, I successfully completed the Google Data Analytics Professional Certification.

 This was when I decided to take a leap of faith, bet on myself, and make the transition into tech.

 During my research, I came across the APP partnership with Anita B and Intuit, which seemed like an incredible opportunity to combine my passion for technology with my eagerness to make a positive impact.
 I was so excited when I found out that out of hundreds of applicants, I was among the chosen few selected for this unique opportunity!